ashwinerve2/My-web-project/Project Phases/Phase 3 (Improvements).md

 ### Description

 During the Phase 3 of the NumBase project, the focus was on refining the UI/UX to create a more reliable and responsive application.
-The enhancements addresses user feedback and improve the overall functionality and error handling.
+The enhancements addresses user feedback and improves the overall functionality and error handling.

 ### Implementation